AdobeDocs/experience-manager-cloud-service.nl-NL/help/compliance/data-privacy-and-protection-readiness/foundation-readiness.md

 ---

-# Adobe Experience Manager als Cloud Service Foundation Readiness for Data Protection and Data Privacy Regulations {#aem-foundation-readiness-for-data-protection-and-data-privacy-regulations}
+# Adobe Experience Manager as a Cloud Service Foundation Readiness for Data Protection and Data Privacy Regulations {#aem-foundation-readiness-for-data-protection-and-data-privacy-regulations}

 >[!WARNING]
 >